DrewWarrenTIY-tiy/javascript-koans-1/HOMEWORKLOG.md

 koan 17: Nothing to note.

 koan 18: I understand what is happening with praiseSinger and appendRules.
 The syntax of defining a variable with { function: method } is new and I would like a little more explanation. givePraise is not asking for any parameters, but it's using the parameter its given as the parameter for its method.
 Interesting..

+Thinking About Mutability:

+koan 19: Pretty straightforward.

+koan 20: Starting to get confused between the something.something syntax.
+Sometimes it's a method... but I think the same syntax is used to refer to Object Properties... so .firstname is not a method of the Person Constructor but is referencing the object property of aPerson?
+I think?

+koan 21: Made sense to me!

+koan 22: